dselvati/dselvati/README.md

-## Olá, eu sou Douglas, você não é o Douglas.
+*Olá, eu sou Douglas, você não é o Douglas.*

-- 🔭 Atualmente trabalho com Salesforce na parte de desenvolvimento e em todo seu ecossistema 🌎.
-- 🌱 Sempre estudando JavaScript e seus derivados, sempre me procuro manter atualizado.
+## About me

+- 🔭 Salesforce Developer and always me improving into its entire ecosystem 🌎.
+- 🌱 Always studying JavaScript and its derivatives, I always try to keep up to date.
-- 👯 As vezes brinco de "Android" nas horas vagas.
+- 👯 Sometimes I play "Android" in my spare time.
+- 🎓 Bachelor of Computer Science.

 ---